artsandmetaphysics/goodlifeodyssey/_meditations/dialogue-on-reading-vs-watching-the-news.md

 ---
 title: >
-  Dialogue On Reading vs. Watching the News
+  Dialogue on Reading vs. Watching the News
 description: >
   A dialogue that explores the benefits of watching the news vs. reading it, and whether reading the news is a duty.
 date: 2020-08-09